- Search The Registry

 *Robert Hyde was born on this date in 1916.
 He was a Black educator and administrator.

-He was a major in the US Army during World War II and made the military his career until retiring in 1963.
-While serving his country in 1946, he married Mary Stallworth Hyde and they had two sons, Robert and Eric.
+He majored in the US Army during World War II and made the military his career until retiring in 1963.
+While serving his country in 1946, he married Mary Stallworth Hyde, and they had two sons, Robert and Eric.
 Hyde began a second career in the Des Moines Public School system in 1964 as an elementary school teacher at Elm Grove.
 In 1973, he was appointed principal at Casady School.
-At the time of his retirement in 1988, he was principal at Monroe-Rice School.
+At his retirement in 1988, he was the principal at Monroe-Rice School.

-Hyde was passionate about education, teaching, and was proud of the leadership roles he played as a classroom teacher, as a coordinator with Teacher Corps, and as an administrator.
+Hyde was passionate about education and teaching and was proud of his leadership roles as a classroom teacher, coordinator with Teacher Corps, and administrator.
 Another satisfaction and source of pride came from the beautiful roses in his garden.
 Robert N. Hyde II died on February 23, 2014.

 by Bill Silag, Susan-Koch Bridgford, Hal Chase